rgambord/c99-doc/doc/sections/7/13/index.rst

 .. _9899_7.13p3:

+.. container:: snum

+   :ref:`3 <9899_7.13p3>`

-:ref:`3 <9899_7.13p3>` It is unspecified whether setjmp is a macro or an identifier declared with external linkage.
+It is unspecified whether setjmp is a macro or an identifier declared with external linkage.
 If a macro definition is suppressed in order to access an actual function, or a program defines an external identifier with the name setjmp, the behavior is undefined.